IEC Protection Classes For LED Luminaires (2024)

 The following features in a lamp will make the luminaire a class II type:

-1. The encasing of the luminaire is made of highly insulating material such as sturdy plastic except for metal plates, rivets, etc. Thus, the housing is entirely safe for the users.
+1. The encasing of the luminaire is made of highly insulating material, such as sturdy plastic, except for metal plates, rivets, etc. Thus, the housing is entirely safe for the users.
 Moreover, all the electrical components and wires are insulated inside the housing.
 Such a lamp fixture is called “insulated shell type I.”

 2. A luminaire that has a sturdy metal housing inside and in which all the parts are double insulated.
 Such types are called metal housing type II.